he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/feat/Advanced General Training.md

 **Human:**

-A creature with this trait is a member of the [[Human]] ancestry.
+A creature with this trait is a member of the [[DATABASE/ancestry/Human|human]] ancestry.
 Humans are a diverse array of people known for their adaptability.
 An ability with this trait can be used or selected only by humans.